-- 1. Log in to the JSS with a web browser. - 2.
-In the top-right corner of the page, click Settings . - Click System Settings.
-On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
-Click Apache Tomcat Settings 🏯 . - Click Edit. - 6.
+- 1. Log in to the JSS with a web browser.

+- 2. In the top-right corner of the page, click Settings $^{f \&}$.

+- 3. Click System Settings.

+- 4. Click Apache Tomcat Settings - Click Edit. - 6.
 Select Change the SSL certificate used for HTTPS and click Next. - 7.
-Follow the onscreen instructions to upload or create an SSL certificate. - Restart Tomcat for the changes to take effect.
+Follow the onscreen instructions to upload or create an SSL certificate. - 8.
+Restart Tomcat for the changes to take effect.

 For instructions on how to restart Tomcat, see the following Knowledge Base article: Starting and Stopping Tomcat